A dark and dense chocolate cake enveloped in glossy ganache icing.

 - Use slightly less than half to sandwich the cakes together.
 Spread remaining ganache over the cake, then decorate with flakes and mini eggs.

 Top tips for making this Easter chocolate fudge cake

-As the ganache on this Easter chocolate fudge cake is made with cream, it's best to store any leftover cake in the fridge in an airtight container as the cream can go off if left out on the side.
+As the ganache on this Easter chocolate cake is made with cream, it's best to store any leftover cake in the fridge, in an airtight container.
+The cream can go off if left out on the side.